Visayan Electric announces scheduled power interruption

 [1] Time: 9:00 a.m. to 5:00 p.m.
 (8hrs)

 Purpose: To prevent unnecessary interruptions due to obstruction of pole in the distribution system serving Brgy.
-Panas by facilitating relocation of primary pole as per customer request.
+Tayud by facilitating relocation of primary pole as per customer request.

 Areas Affected: